cmuparlay/parlayhash/README.md

-# parlayhash : A Header Only Fast Concurrent Hash Table.
+# parlayhash : A Header Only Fast Concurrent Hash Map.

-A concurrent hash table supporting **wait-free finds** and **lock-free updates** (the growable hash table can take fine-grained locks when growing).
+A concurrent hash map supporting **wait-free finds** and **lock-free updates** (the growable hash map can take fine-grained locks when growing).
 It supports the following interface:

 - `unordered_map<K,V,Hash=std::hash<K>,Equal=std::equal_to<K>>(n)` :
-constructor for table of initial size n (in growable version n can be 0).
+constructor for map of initial size n (in growable version n can be 0).

-- `find(const K&) -> std::optional<V>` : If the key is in the table, returns the value associated with it, otherwise returns std::nullopt.
+- `find(const K&) -> std::optional<V>` : If the key is in the map, returns the value associated with it, otherwise returns std::nullopt.

-- `insert(const K&, const V&) -> bool` : If the key is in the table, returns false, otherwise inserts the key with the given value and returns true.
+- `insert(const K&, const V&) -> bool` : If the key is in the map, returns false, otherwise inserts the key with the given value and returns true.

-- `remove(const K&) -> bool` : If the key is in the table, removes the key-value and returns true, otherwise it returns false.
+- `remove(const K&) -> bool` : If the key is in the map, removes the key-value and returns true, otherwise it returns false.

 - `upsert(const K&, (const std::optional<V>&) -> V)) -> bool` : If the
-key is in the table with an associated value v then it applies the function (second argument) to `std::optional<V>(v)`, replaces the current value for the key with the returned value, and returns false.
-Otherwise it applies the function to std::nullopt and inserts the key into the table with the returned value, and returns true.
+key is in the map with an associated value v then it applies the function (second argument) to `std::optional<V>(v)`, replaces the current value for the key with the returned value, and returns false.
+Otherwise it applies the function to std::nullopt and inserts the key into the map with the returned value, and returns true.
 For example using: `[&] (auto x) {return v;}` will just set the key to have value v whether as was in there or not.

-- `size() -> long` : Returns the size of the table.
+- `size() -> long` : Returns the size of the map.
 Not linearizable with the other functions, but returns the correct size if no other functions are concurrent.
-It takes work proportional to the table size.
+It takes work proportional to the map size.

 - `entries() -> parlay::sequence<std::pair<K,V>>` : Returns a sequence
 containing all the entries of the map as key-value pairs.
 Not linearizable with the other functions, but returns the correct elements if no other functions are concurrent.
-It takes work proportional to the table size.
+It takes work proportional to the number of elements in the map.

-The type for keys (K) and values (V) must be copyable, and might be copied by the hash table even when not being updated (e.g. when another key in the same bucket is being updated).
+The type for keys (K) and values (V) must be copyable, and might be copied by the hash map even when not being updated (e.g. when another key in the same bucket is being updated).

 A simple example can be found in [examples/example.cpp](examples/example.cpp) There are two versions:

 - [include/hash_nogrow/unordered_map.h](include/hash_nogrow/unordered_map.h) : Does not support growing the number of buckets.
-It can grow arbitrarily large but each buckets will become large and the table will be slow.
-The number of buckets is specified when the table is constructed.
+It can grow arbitrarily large but each buckets will become large and the hash map will be slow.
+The number of buckets is specified when the hash map is constructed.

-- [include/hash_grow/unordered_map.h](include/hash_grow/unordered_map.h) : Supports growable hash tables.
+- [include/hash_grow/unordered_map.h](include/hash_grow/unordered_map.h) : Supports growable hash maps.
 The number of buckets increase by a constant factor when any bucket gets too large.
 The copying is done incrementally by each update, allowing for a mostly lock-free implementation.
-Queries (finds) are still wait-free, but updates can take a fine-grained lock (on a block of buckets) when the table is growing.
+Queries (finds) are still wait-free, but updates can take a fine-grained lock (on a block of buckets) when the hash map is growing.
 Also allocation of a new **uninitialized array** for the buckets at the start of a grow cycle takes a lock to avoid multiple allocations, and since the allocator will most likely take a lock anyway for large arrays.

 There is a `USE_LOCKS` flag at the start of each file that is commented out by default.
 If un-commented, then the implementation